-She sucked her teeth tongue disapprovingly.
+She sucked her teeth disapprovingly.
 “You know we need to wait.
-Wait and see how big the ring develops.
-I do hope it’s not as big as your other ones.”
+Wait and see how the ring develops.
+I just hope it’s not as big as your other ones.”

-Her fingers drifted across the scar on my right shoulder, the size of a durian.
-Auntie Zamfra was a devoted Devan Jeain, whether that was for family devotion or a devotion to the faith was hard to tell.
-She enjoyed the status the calling brought to the family and yet, she still seemed to hate the scars.
-If she could have the attention of the ritual without having to burn my skin she’d be pleased, but that wasn’t the way in Saraan.
-That wasn’t the way for a Cave Walker.
+Her seamstress's hands drifted across to the scar on my right shoulder, the size of a durian.
+Auntie Zamfra was a devout Devan Jeain, whether that was for family devotion or devotion to the faith was hard to tell.
+She enjoyed the status the calling brought to the family, the free meals, the housing stipend, the bragging rights, and yet, she still seemed to hate the scars.
+If she could have the attention of the ritual without having to burn my skin, she’d be pleased.
+But that wasn’t the way in Saraan and it certainly wasn’t the way for a goddess, a Cave Walker.

-In the coming days, god’s kiss formed a perfect circle had formed a target directly over my spine.
+In the coming days, god’s kiss formed a perfect circle, a target between my shoulder blades.
 This one would hurt.

-The night before the ceremony, I lounged in my bed, listening.
+The night before my ceremony, I lounged in bed, listening.
 Through the walls, I could hear Auntie prattling on to my mother, silent as always.
-If I strained my ears, I could hear beyond them, outside the house.
-I could hear the night birds puffing out their wings for insulation.
-I could hear the crickets in the long grass and the flutter of a moth as it attacked the streetlights.
+If I strained my ears, I could hear beyond the house.
+I heard the night birds puffing out their wings for insulation, the cicadas singing for their mates, and the flutter of a moth as it attacked the flickering streetlights.